 5. Create Videos of Your Product or Service

 Building trust is vital in marketing.
 Lumen5 is a video tool that can help boost marketing blog content in a fun and easy way.
 You can add your blog URL and it automatically creates a video for you.
-It takes keywords from the article and searches for pictures or video related to the subject.
+It takes keywords from the article and searches for pictures or videos related to the subject.

 You can also use your own photos or images.
 Did I mention they’re free to use?
 Check out this video we created on the Color Combination blog post.